nimomaina/awwards/README.md

 # Nimo-Awwwwards
-A web application that clones all Instagram functions.
+A web application that rates uploaded projects.

 ## By Wairimu Maina
 A student at Moringa School and an aspiring software developer.